shrinerb/shrine/doc/plugins/derivation_endpoint.md

 ### Deleting derivatives

-When you use the `:upload` options and upload the derivatives to storage, there will come a time when you need to delete the derivatives because the original file is being replaced, deleted, or some other reason.
-In this case, you can delete the derivatives before deleting the record or updating the record with the new original file.
+When the original attachment is deleted, its uploaded derivatives will not be automatically deleted, you will need to do the deletion manually.
+You can do that by calling `Shrine::Derivation#delete` for each derivation you're using:

 ```rb
 # photo is the model and image is the file attachment